PhoenixGreen/Cypherpunktimes-articles/Mimble Wimble.md

 Enhanced Efficiency:  The protocol achieves greater efficiency and scalability by generating smaller blocks of data.
 This approach prevents the blockchain from becoming excessively large and difficult to manage over time, a challenge often faced by networks like Bitcoin.

+The process in which the past blocks are reduced is called pruning.
+Imagine the transaction history as a forest where each transaction is a tree.
+As time goes by, some trees get old and die, pruning is like trimming these unnecessary trees (transaction ledger) so the forest doesn't get unmanageable.
+Pruning also removes unnecessary remains from the Merkle Mountain Range (MMR),  which is a complex way of organizing and verifying the history of transactions.
+By doing so, the ledger remains small, making it easier and faster to work with.

+The development team from the Grin cryptocurrency (GRIN), which implemented Mimblewimble, demonstrated the efficiency of the pruning process.
+Before pruning, if you have 10 million transactions, the ledger would be around 130GB, broken down as follows:

+128GB of transaction data (the details of transactions).
+1GB of transaction-proof data (information proving transactions are valid).
+250MB for block headers (summary information at the beginning of each group of transactions, or block).

+After pruning, the ledger shrinks dramatically to about 1.8GB, distributed as:

+1GB for transaction-proof data.
+520MB for UTXO size (the unspent transaction outputs, or the "currency" that's available for new transactions).
+250MB for block headers.

+As we can see the transaction ledger went under a drastic size reduction.
+This process ensures that the system is efficient and scalable.

 Beyond ECC, MimbleWimble protocol integrates technology used by cryptographic protocols, such as:

 Dandelion: This protocol obscures the identities of the sender and receiver, adding another layer of privacy.